dsuarezf/deploying-on-cloud-services/README.md

 This will authenticate with a Google Account, create or specify the default project and so on.

+To verify everything is correctly installed we can execute:

+    gcloud components list

+To see current configuration:

+    gcloud config list

 [Google Cloud App Engine]: https://cloud.google.com/appengine
 [Google Cloud SDK]: https://cloud.google.com/sdk
 [Openshift Online]: https://cloud.redhat.com/openshift/